A source fragmentation approach to interacting quantum field theory: An argument in favor of nonlinearity

-The characteristic length $\ell$ is a physical parameter that is only weakly dependent on, for example, whether an experiment probes electronic, atomic, nuclear, or gravitational phenomena.
-In a less idealized theoretical model the physical measurement result $F$ would be determined by \emph{much} more geometrical detail about the experiment, which here will be taken to be provided by some set of source functions $\source_1, ..., \source_n$, with $\mathcal{Z}[\source]$ as a special case, and the characteristic length $\ell$ would, although weakly, also be some functional of the same source functions,
+The characteristic length $\ell$ is a physical parameter that is weakly dependent on, for example, whether an experiment probes electronic, atomic, nuclear, or gravitational phenomena.
+In a less idealized theoretical model the physical measurement result $F$ would be determined by \emph{much} more geometrical detail about the experiment than is given by $\ell$, which here will be taken to be provided by some set of source functions $\source_1, ..., \source_n$.
+The characteristic length $\ell$ would also be, although weakly, some functional of the same source functions, $\ell(\source_1, ..., \source_n)$, giving